Licensed Psychologist, PhD

 When working with clients, Dr. Kolzet works hard to employ techniques that are well matched to an individual's goals and strengths.
 Dr. Kolzet has specialized training in Cognitive Behavioral Therapy (CBT), including CBT for Insomnia (CBT-I), which is recognized as the #1 recommended method for treating insomnia.
 While providing both cognitive-behavioral therapy and CBT-I, Dr. Kolzet conducts thorough assessments to ensure sessions are individually tailored.
 She often provides homework to monitor ongoing progress outside of sessions.

 Dr. Kolzet earned her Ph.D. in Clinical Psychology from Albert Einstein College of Medicine, Yeshiva University, Ferkauf Graduate School of Psychology with an emphasis in health psychology.
 She also received specialized training—on the fellowship level—in CBT-I from the world-renowned Behavioral Sleep Medicine Program at the University of Pennsylvania.
-Dr. Kolzet is enthusiastic about helping patients who are struggling with a variety of challenges.
+Dr. Kolzet is enthusiastic about helping patients who are struggling with a variety of challenges, and can also provide referrals to her associate, who may have availability to see clients at a reduced rate.
 She welcomes new clients to her general practice as well as to Insomnia Relief NY, a short five-min walk from the subway station on 77th St and Lexington Ave.
+Dr. Kolzet can also provide referrals to her associate, who may have availability to see clients at a reduced rate.

 Depression – Providing emotional support and promoting healing of hopelessness, sadness, irritability, sleep disturbance, loss of interest and pleasure in life and low motivation and energy